Germany: Thousands protest against neo-Nazi march on Kristallnacht anniversary | DW | 09.11.2019

 "Holocaust denial is a crime.
 Approving a Nazi demonstration on November 9 is, too!" wrote one counterprotester.

-The event, which took place from November 9–10 in 1938, was the start of the systematic mass murder of European Jews in the Holocaust.
+The event, which took place from November 9 to 10 in 1938, was the start of the systematic mass murder of European Jews in the Holocaust.

 Counterprotesters harshly criticized officials for granting the neo-Nazi group permission to demonstrate on the anniversary.